atmb4u/scopemate/README.md

 ### From PyPI (Recommended)

-The easiest way to install ScopeMate is from PyPI:
+The easiest way to install scopemate is from PyPI:

 ```bash
 # Install using pip (any platform)